IronAttorney/dispatchula/README.md

 Any class wishing to handle dispatched request must be derived from this class and must include all request types it wishes to handle in the template parameter list for `RequestSubscriber`.

+A `RequestSubscriber` cannot repeat template argument types as this would equate to subscribing to the same event multiple times.
+Aliased types are treated as repeated types.

 The derived subscriber class will then need to implement one handler function called `handle_request` per request type in the template parameter list `REQUEST_TYPE_LIST`